Bullied by peers, 14-year-old jumps from 10th floor

 According to Wikipedia- Bullying is the use of force, threat, or coercion to abuse, intimidate, or aggressively dominate others.
 The behaviour is often repeated and habitual.

-Now there are two kinds of kids who are involved in bullying- Kids who bully and the kids who are bullied.
+There are two kinds of cases in bullying- Kids who are bullies and the kids who get bullied.
 Bullying is mainly of two types-

 Points to teach-